 Once Upon a Time

 As you can probably tell from my portfolio, I don't usually do Live-Action costume recreation.
 I recently decided that I wanted to check out some local Sci-Fi/Fantasy/Comic Cons, and for that I wanted something that wasn't Animated or Japanese Origin.
-"Once Upon a Time" is one of my guilty pleasure shows, and although Regina is my favorite character I prefer Snow's costumes; I've also had people tell me I look kind of like Ginnifer Goodwin (the actress who protrays Snow White).
+"Once Upon a Time" is one of my guilty pleasure shows, and although Regina is probably my favorite character I prefer Snow's costumes; I've also had people tell me I look kind of like Ginnifer Goodwin (the actress who protrays Snow White).
 I really loved her outfit in Season 2, and when I was able to find the EXACT fabric they used for her jacket in the show?
 Well, I was sold.
+This costume sat in my stock for a couple years, untouched, until I finally decided to finish her in The Year of the Stockpile (2020)

 Scroll down, or Click Here to read about how I made this costume.